 Day of the Fish by Shannon Dorey

-Dorey has also found similarities between the Dogon religion and what was known of the religion of the Jomon people of Japan who were Mesolithic-Neolithic hunters and gatherers from about 14,000 to 300 BCE.
+Dorey has found similarities between the Dogon religion and what was known as the religion of the Jomon people of Japan, who were Mesolithic-Neolithic hunters and gatherers from about 14,000 to 300 BCE.
 The Shakoki-dogu (1000-400 BCE) from the Tokyo National Musum is shown at left with its frog eyes.

 Dorey's research reveals that our current theories about history are based on propaganda perpetrated by the Inquisition and the Roman Catholic Church beginning in the early Middle Ages.
-The Albigensien Crusade publicly destroyed this religion in Europe but it was still practised in secret by some groups.
-This image of Mary Magdalene by George de La Tour shows her with a red skirt in the shape of a fishtail, which Dorey says is very telling.
+Her research reveals that this religion was practised in Europe prior to the Inquisition and was celebrated in the South of France prior to the Albigensien Crusade, which destroyed the home of the Cathars.
+Those who survived the genocide practised this religion in secret.
+This image of Mary Magdalene (top left) by George de La Tour shows her with a red skirt in the shape of a fishtail.
 Red was a colour associated with the Nummo and the divine feminine in the Dogon religion.
 According to the Dogon, the amphibious alien beings known as Nummo were the ancestors of humanity.

 Dorey believes that the Dogon religion provides us with the real history of our past and that falsehoods about history do not prepare people for the future.
 According to the Dogon, the Nummo were to one day return to Earth.
 The day of the Nummos' return was known to the Dogon as the "Day of the Fish."